umdfiresa2023/fire-summit-mining/README.md

   mutate(active = ifelse(date > date_do & date < date_de1, 1, 0)) %>%
   mutate(after = ifelse(date > date_de1, 1, 0))

-#Creating one last dataframe that contains the following columns for each mine: number of conflicts before the mine opened, number of active conflicts (conflicts that occured while the mine was open), number of conflicts after the mine closed, year the mine opened, year the mine closed, mine status (currently open or closed), the type of minerals mined, and whether the mine is a cobalt mine or not.
+#Creating one last dataframe that contains the following columns for each mine: number of conflicts before mine open, during mine operation, and after mine close, year the mine opened, year the mine closed, mine status (currently open or closed), the type of minerals mined, number of conficts per year for before mine open, during mine operation, and after mine close, and whether the mine is a cobalt mine or not.
 final_df <- merged_df %>%
   group_by(mine_number) %>%
   summarize(